bx-lr/amsi/20 - AMSI Overview.md

 071A001B | 90                       | nop                                     |
 ```

 This shellcode can be executed by the code listed below.
-More details are at [["30 - Win32 CallBack Functions.md"]].
+More details can be found under callback functions.

 ```powershell
 function Update-EnumPropsExA{